-It seems like everyone knows someone who’s had the stomach bug this winter.
+It seems like everyone knows someone who’s had the stomach bug recently.
 “We think of this time of year mainly as the season for respiratory illnesses, but it’s actually high time for the spread of GI viruses,” says Julia Shaklee Sammons, MD, MSCE, medical director of the Department of Infection Prevention and Control at CHOP.
 The main reason: We’re all cooped up inside, keeping us in close contact with one another — and those nasty viruses.

 Once the stomach bug hits your family, you never want to get it again.
 But can you actually avoid a norovirus infection next year?
 And if your kid has managed to dodge the nasty virus half his classmates got this year, can your family really get through the spring without getting sick?

 We asked Dr. Sammons for her best tips on how to prevent the spread of norovirus.
 (Newsflash: Your whole family doesn’t have to get it — really!)
 Plus, she offers advice on caring for a child who does get sick.